GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 ##### *Production Feasibility*

-DOT seeks proposals through this Challenge that strike a balance between innovation and nearterm implementation.
+DOT seeks proposals through this Challenge that strike a balance between innovation and near-term implementation.
 For innovation to have the desired impact, implementation is critical.
 Participants are expected to discuss factors related to the feasibility of producing their solution(s), including the maturity of the technology underlying the inclusive design elements of the proposed design, as well as cost and other production considerations.
 "Production" here refers to the incorporation of the proposed solution(s) into a vehicle as original equipment, integration into an existing vehicle platform as part of an aftermarket modification, or a holistic reimagining of passenger vehicle design with a focus on seamlessly integrating inclusive features.

 #### Challenge Structure